Like many respiratory-based viruses, new research suggests that smoking can influence the spread of COVID-19.

-The origin of the worldwide COVID-19 outbreak occurred during the Chinese New Year celebration in January 2020, the Year of the Rat.
-This virus, like most respiratory-based viruses, spreads by micro-droplets in the air from symptomatic and asymptomatic people, but it also spreads by physical contact.
+The worldwide COVID-19 outbreak occurred during the Chinese New Year celebration in January 2020, the Year of the Rat.
+This virus, like most respiratory-based viruses, spreads by microdroplets in the air from symptomatic and asymptomatic people.
+It can also spread through physical contact.

 Our Body’s Response

 Our body’s immune response, which is its ability to crush viruses, dictates who gets sick.
-From those who do get infected, the immune response will determine who lives and who dies.
+When someone gets infected, the immune response is how the body determines who will survive.
 Fortunately, the majority of men and women will be able to crush COVID-19 without a single symptom.
-This is why the majority of people with COVID-19 get no symptoms.
-The more of the asymptomatic population that we test the more we will see that this is the case, as is the case with most other respiratory-based viruses.
+This is why the majority of people with COVID-19 have no symptoms.
+The more of the asymptomatic population that we test, the more we will see that this is the case.
+This is the case with most respiratory-based viruses.

 Smoking Puts You at Increased Risk for COVID-19

-Just like with other respiratory-based infections and viruses, it should come as no surprise that smoking, vaping or otherwise inhaling nicotine causes increased chance for risk.
+As with other respiratory-based infections, it comes as no surprise that smoking or vaping increases the chance for risk.
 “Among the vulnerable populations are persons who smoke or vape (Volkow).”

 In China, there is a large population of smokers among males.
 It breaks down to about 52% among males and 3% among females.
 This may be one major reason why “COVID-19(is) so much more deadly for men than for women (Healy)” and why the Wuhan virus spread so rapidly to other densely populated areas of the globe.

-In Italy, the spread of smokers among male and female is projected onto today’s population as 26% and 17% respectively according to 2015 CDC data.
+In Italy, the gender divide among smokers is projected as 26% and 17% respectively, according to 2015 CDC data.
 The incidence of smoking among Spaniards is 24%.
-The incidence of smoking among men and women in the United States is 17% and 14% respectively according to 2015 CDC data.
-These smoking rates seem to parallel the death rates in the corresponding countries, although the actual body count in China is believed to be unknown.
+The CDC reports the incidence of smoking among men and women in the United States is 17% and 14% respectively.
+These smoking rates seem to parallel the death rates in the corresponding countries.
+The actual death count in China is unknown.

 Why?
 Well, the answer is complicated for people who are not medical epidemiologists.